balabanom/NoirHack25/README.md

 ## Our Approach

 With zkExpense Splitter:
-- Users enter encrypted amounts
+- Users enter their private payment amounts
 - A Noir circuit checks if the split is fair
-- A ZK proof is generated — no actual amounts are revealed
+- A ZK proof is generated — no actual amounts or IDs are revealed

 This kind of system is useful for:
 - Anonymous fundraising